Alexander Blockx: 2022: Beginnings, ATP doubles debut

-Blockx made his ATP Tour qualifying debut at his home tournament, the 2022 European Open in Antwerp, Belgium, where he was given a wildcard.
+Blockx made his ATP Tour qualifying debut at his national tournament, the 2022 European Open in his hometown, Antwerp, where he was given a wildcard.
 He lost to Swiss Dominic Stricker in straight sets.

 He was also given a wildcard into the main draw of the doubles, playing alongside Ruben Bemelmans in what proved to be Bemelmans' last professional match.